What Is a Liquidity Pool? Meaning, Benefits & Risks

 On the other hand, liquidity pools allow DeFi participants to execute trades directly against pooled assets and not other traders.
 Instead of prices being determined by offers from other users, they are regulated by smart contracts in the form of automated market makers.

 Simply put, while both order books and liquidity pools are related to liquidity, they feature completely different mechanisms.
-Order books rely on to provide liquidity and determine prices through trading.
+Order books rely on market makers to provide liquidity and determine prices through trading.
 DeFi exchanges feature pre-funded pools where asset prices are governed by algorithms.

 Ultimately, order books exist in centralized environments and need large markets to function properly.
 Liquidity pools are generally decentralized and automated, offer less slippage, and can be more privacy-oriented since there’s no public ledger with open orders.